-For disclosures relating to certain transactions with related persons, see the sections titled Summary Compensation Table, Employment and Consulting Agreements and the Compensation of Directors Table in this Proxy Statement.
+For disclosures relating to certain transactions with related persons, see the sections entitled Summary Compensation Table, Employment and Consulting Agreements and the Compensation of Directors Table in this Proxy Statement.

 On August 10, 2018, we issued to a beneficial owner of more than 5% of our outstanding shares (Cotterford Company Limited) in a private placement offering 5 million shares of common stock at a price of \$1.80 per share, for aggregate gross proceeds of \$9 million.
 Additionally, we issued to Cotterford a warrant to purchase up to an additional 5 million shares of common stock at an exercise price of \$3.00 per share payable in cash.
-The warrant has an expiration date of August 10, 2019 and is exercisable for a period of 6 months commencing on February 10, 2019.
+The warrant had an expiration date of August 10, 2019 and was exercisable for a period of 6 months commencing on February 10, 2019.
 The shares of common stock (including the shares underlying the warrant) were subsequently registered for resale on Form S-3 (declared effective by the SEC on October 15, 2018, File No. 333-227731).
 Following approval of the board of directors and the Audit Committee, effective March 5, 2019 we entered into an amendment to the warrant that temporarily reduced the exercise price of such warrant from \$3.00 per share to \$2.90 per share through the close of business on March 8, 2019.
-On March 8, 2019, Cotterford partially exercised the warrant for 1,724,138 shares of our common stock at \$2.90 per share resulting in the issuance of 1,724,138 shares of common stock for gross proceeds of \$5 million.
-The warrant remains exercisable through August 10, 2019 for the remaining balance of 3,275,862 shares of common stock at a price of \$3.00 per share.
+On March 8, 2019, Cotterford partially exercised the warrant for 1,724,138 shares of our common stock at \$2.90 per share resulting in the issuance of 1,724,138 shares of our common stock for gross proceeds of \$5 million.
+On May 3, 2019, Cotterford partially exercised the warrant for 1,666,667 shares of our common stock for gross proceeds of \$5 million.
+On July 24, 2019, Cotterford exercised the remainder of its warrant and purchased 1,609,195 shares of our common stock at \$3.00 per share resulting in the issuance of approximately \$4.8 million.